wp-plugins/oik/readme.txt

 == Changelog ==
+= 2.1-beta.0122 =
+* Added: Custom taxonomies are now registered as fields of type "taxonomy"
+* Fixed: reinstated some logic in [bw_field] shortcode as of oik-fields v1.18.0315
+* Changed: [bw_field] can now be used to display post properties as well as registered fields
+* Fixed: aname() - create an anchor tag for linking within a page

 = 2.1-beta.0121 =
 * Changed: includes/bw_fields.inc now matches the same file in oik-fields
 * Changed: [bw_fields] now checks the version of oik-fields - for bw_theme_field()